hatsopoulos-lab/marmoset-data_processing/README.md

 # Marmoset Data Processing Pipeline

-This code is intended for internal use within the Hatsopoulos Lab, and is designed to operate primarily on the RCC midway3 computing cluster.
+This code is intended for internal use within the Hatsopoulos Lab, and is designed to operate primarily on the RCC midway3 computing cluster. **It is completely functional but requires more thorough documentation and some reorganization of the file structure.**

 ## Contents
   1. **batch_job_files**: contains primarily sbatch scripts and some .py files tailored to individual marmosets or projects.
 These use code contained in the other three folders.